UW-COSC-2030-FA-2017/merkle-votes-epicly-team-8/README.md

 McKade Umbenhower: DJB Hash & RS Hash
 Robert Randolph: DEX Hash

+Please grade this as of December 2nd (Option 2)

 # MerkleVotes

 Merkle Is Voting - And it's going to be epic.